iron0012/tdhopper.com/content/articles/2014-10-03-pysparks-aggregatebykey-method.md

 Title: Pyspark's AggregateByKey Method
 Slug: pysparks-aggregatebykey-method
 Category: Articles
+pull_quote: I create an RDD that is a short list of characters.
+My functions will aggregate the functions together with concatenation.
+I added brackets to the two types of concatenation to help give you an idea of what `aggregateByKey` is doing.

 The [pyspark documentation]() doesn't include an example for the aggregateByKey RDD method.
 I didn't find any nice examples online, so I wrote my own.